 Parents who take their children out of school without authorisation will receive a written warning from B&NES that legal action may be taken in the event of further unauthorised absences.
 In some circumstances, a Penalty Notice may be issued in respect of a first unauthorised absence; for example where a child already has poor attendance or where a child would miss a SATs test.

 Please do not ask for any leave of absence if you can possibly avoid it.
 If you do need to make a request, please be sure that the circumstances are exceptional.
+The school will request penalty notices from the Local Authority where necessary.

 For further information on school attendance and what to do if you think a child or young person may be missing from education please contact The Children Missing Education Service on 01225 394241, email email@example.com